acumos/system-integration/docs/z2a/installation-guide.rst

 ++++++++++++++++++++++++++++++++++

-  NOTE: `z2a` includes an example value file for MLWB in the `$HOME/src/system-integration/z2a/dev1` directory.
-The MLWB example values file is provided for both illustrative purposes and to assist in performing a quick installation (see: TL;DR section).
+  NOTE: `z2a` includes an example value file for MLWB in the ``$HOME/src/system-integration/z2a/dev1`` directory.
+The MLWB example values file is provided for both illustrative purposes and to assist in performing a quick installation.
 The example MLWB values file from that directory could be used here and these edits are not required.

 The commands to use the MLWB example values are:

 .. code-block:: bash

-  ACUMOS_HOME=$HOME/src/system-integration
+  $ ACUMOS_HOME=$HOME/src/system-integration
-  cp ${ACUMOS_HOME}/z2a/dev1/mlwb_value.yaml.mlwb ${ACUMOS_HOME}/z2a/helm-charts/mlwb_value.yaml
+  $ cp $ACUMOS_HOME/z2a/dev1/mlwb_value.yaml.mlwb $ACUMOS_HOME/z2a/helm-charts/mlwb_value.yaml

 The MLWB example values can be used for a private development environment that is non-shared, non-production and not exposed to the Internet.
-The values in the MLWB example file are for demonstration purposes only
+The values in the MLWB example file are for demonstration purposes only.

-The `mlwb_value.yaml` file is located in the `$HOME/src/system-integration/helm_charts` directory.
+The ``mlwb_value.yaml`` file is located in the ``$HOME/src/system-integration/helm_charts`` directory.
 We will need to change directories into that location to perform the edits necessary to perform the installation.

-Before starting to edit the `mlwb_value.yaml` file, create a copy of the original file just in case you need to refer to the original or to recreate the file.
+Before starting to edit the ``mlwb_value.yaml`` file, create a copy of the original file just in case you need to refer to the original or to recreate the file.

 Here are the commands to execute to accomplish the next tasks.

 .. code-block:: bash

-  cd $HOME/src/system-integration/helm-charts
+  $ cd $ACUMOS_HOME/helm-charts
-  cp mlwb_value.yaml mlwb_value.orig
+  $ cp mlwb_value.yaml mlwb_value.orig

-The default `mlwb_value.yaml` file requires the user to make edits to the masked values in the file.
+The default ``mlwb_value.yaml`` file requires the user to make edits to the masked values in the file.
 Masked values are denoted by six (6) 'x' as shown:
 "xxxxxx"

-Using your editor of choice (vi, nano, pico etc.) please open the `mlwb_value.yaml` file such that we can edit it's contents.
+Using your editor of choice (vi, nano, pico etc.) please open the ``mlwb_value.yaml`` file such that we can edit it's contents.

-*CouchDB* - the following CouchDB values need to be populated in the `mlwb_value.yaml` file before installation of the MLWB CouchDB dependency.
+*CouchDB* - the following CouchDB values need to be populated in the ``mlwb_value.yaml`` file before installation of the MLWB CouchDB dependency.

 .. code-block:: bash

-  #CouchDB
+  # CouchDB
   acumosCouchDB:
     createdb: "true"
     dbname: "xxxxxx"